Zondax/ledger-oasis/docs/cipher-transactions-ui.md

    withdraw transactions?
 3. Deposit requires two transactions (allowance + deposit).
 Could we unify the UI on Ledger to sign both transactions with a single user intervention?
+4. Is the memory size on Ledger sufficient to decode the original CBOR transaction, decouple smart contract call arguments in JSON and build a menu tree to walk through the function arguments recursively?
+5. For the Allowance transaction, how can user check, if the show ParaTime wallet address is the real ParaTime wallet address?
+This information is not shown on the Network Parameters page.